 Roberto Gilardino leads crucial investigations to assist headquarters bolster company governance in China

 Companies may face the sudden departure of management during epidemic measures and subsequent consequences.
-Specifically, the company may establish an interim remote governance and change company policy to align with such management changes and establish new communication and reporting channels between the overseas management and local employees.
-However, human resources should note that any amendment to company policy should be consulted and agreed with employees and notifications of the amendments shall be formally announced such as email circulation.
+Specifically, the company may establish an interim remote governance and change company policy to align with such management changes.
+Also, new communication and reporting channels should be implemented between the overseas management and local employees.
+However, human resources should note that any amendment to company policy should be consulted and agreed with employees.
+Notifications of the amendments shall be formally announced such as email circulation.

 In practice, the corporate governance of a Chinese entity is held within its corporate seals and company seal policies.
 Once the seal of a company is affixed to a document, the company is legally bound and contract is effective, whilst signatures are not enforceable under Chinese law.
 Robust corporate seal management should be formulated and implemented to instruct proper use and safeguard the company’s corporate seals.
 Especially for companies remotely managed due to impact of epidemic measures, poor seal policies or misplaced seals leaves companies extremely vulnerable to mismanagement and risk.

-Equally, where a new governing body is established for the company after the departure of general manager, execute director, directors or supervisors shall be amended through the administrative procedures.
+If a new governing body is established, roles such general manager, execute director, directors or supervisors shall be adminstratively amended.
 Failure to amend the governing body may result in certain penalties such as being listed in the unreliable list of entities.

 Last year two main data legislation was adopted (Data Security Law and Personal Information Protection Law).
 Both Laws substantially affect companies in the collection, handling and storing of data, and any cross-border data transfer.
-As a result, companies should understand that such Laws are not a duplicate of the General Data Protection Regulation and whilst it would be simpler to replicate related GDPR policies into the Chinese entity, it is crucial for management to formulate a China specific data policy based on the data legislation in China.
+As a result, companies should understand that such Laws are not a duplicate of the General Data Protection Regulation.
+Whilst it would be simpler to replicate related GDPR policies into the Chinese entity, it is crucial for management to formulate a China specific data policy.